-When I mentioned to relatives and friends I was going to be writing a travel guide to Gabon, some hesitantly questioned if there are many travellers to write that guide for (and these were the ones who didn’t scrunch up their faces and ask ‘where?’).
-And while it’s true that until now foreign appreciation has been predominantly confined to expats and people travelling Africa overland, but under the new president Ali Bongo, Gabon is serious about unlocking its ecotourism potential.
-Dubbed ‘the land of the surfing hippo’ or ‘Africa’s Eden’, the country aims to attract 100,000 high- and middle-end visitors by 2020.
+When I mentioned to relatives and friends that I would be writing a travel guide to Gabon, some gingerly asked just how many travellers there are to write that guide for (and these were the ones who didn’t scrunch up their faces and ask ‘where?’).
+And while it’s true that until now foreign appreciation has been predominantly confined to oil workers and people travelling Africa overland, Gabon is slowly but surely getting serious about unlocking its ecotourism potential.
+Dubbed ‘the land of the surfing hippo’ or ‘Africa’s Eden’, the country aimed to attract 100,000 high- and middle-end visitors by 2020.
 They’ll miss this figure by a mile, but the national parks bureau is making a commendable effort to both safeguard and share the country’s staggering ecological heritage.
-Gabon’s national parks protect over 12% of the country and the government has recently taken up the battle against poaching by creating well-trained, effective anti-poach brigades.
+Gabon’s national parks protect over 12% of the country and the government has taken up the battle against poaching by creating well-trained and well-funded anti-poaching brigades.
 In 2012 the president publicly destroyed the country’s ivory stocks, and it’s hoped that ecotourism can be the key to sustainable nature and wildlife conservation.

-As the country has so many beautiful places waiting to be discovered by adventurers and nature-lovers, and while ecotourism can also be the key to sustainable nature and wildlife conservation, I hope that this Bradt guide will contribute to the promotion of tourism and lead others to grow to love this exceptional country too.

-In fact, little-visited Gabon has everything to become Africa’s next big ecotourism destination, while the fact that it isn’t a mainstream holiday destination yet only adds to its attraction.
+In fact, little-visited Gabon has everything to become Africa’s next big ecotourism destination, while the fact that it isn’t a mainstream holiday location yet only adds to its attraction.
 Not only is it exciting to travel in this pristine region off the tourist radar, but also the hassle of other safari destinations is totally lacking.
 Without a dozen minibuses crowding around one lion, there’s actually something left to explore.

 The main part of the country, over 80%, is covered in dense rainforest, and the remainder is savannah and coastline, and for each of these habitats Gabon has the wildlife to match.
-This is a country where gorillas and elephants can be caught on camera on the same stretch of beach – although a healthy dose of patience is obligatory.
-At the same time birders are guaranteed to leave satisfied, as they will surely spot many of the almost 700 species recorded for the country.
+This is a country where gorilla and elephant can be caught on camera on the same stretch of beach – although a healthy dose of patience is obligatory.
+At the same time, birders are guaranteed to leave satisfied, as they will surely spot many of the almost 700 species recorded in the country.

 Despite a difficult few years of plummeting oil prices, a deeply controversial election, and even a putative coup d’état, Gabon remains a comparative oasis of stability and prosperity in a region that has had more than its fair share of tension and violence.
-The discovery of oil has boosted the economy and its main cities are modern with high rises.
-The country enjoys one of the highest GDP per capita in sub-Saharan Africa (although far from equally divided) and you will notice more fancy cars on the streets of Libreville than in a random European capital.
+The discovery of oil boosted the economy and its main cities are modern with high rises.
+The country enjoys one of the highest GDP per capita in sub-Saharan Africa (although far from equally divided) and you will notice more fancy cars on the streets of Libreville than in a European capital.

 Gabon not only possesses a huge wealth of natural treasures, it also maintains a rich tradition of pre-Christian animist culture, including mystical ceremonies and initiation rites.
-One of the secret societies that appeals most to the imagination is Bwiti, whose initiates eat the hallucinogenic shrub of the iboga to facilitate contact with their ancestors and deepen their understanding of life.
-True, getting around Gabon isn’t exactly a stroll in the park.
-It is an expensive country (although prices of flights dropped by more than 50% after Turkish Airlines accessed the market), and the infrastructure and tourist facilities are basic, and in more remote places simply non-existent.
+One of the secret societies that appeals most to the imagination is Bwiti, whose initiates eat the hallucinogenic shrub of the iboga plant to facilitate contact with their ancestors and deepen their understanding of life.